Japanese in Hawaii

-The Japanese in Hawaii (simply Japanese or “Local Japanese”, rarely Kepanī) are the second largest ethnic group in Hawaii.
+The Japanese in Hawaii (simply Japanese Hawaiians or "Local Japanese", rarely Kepanī) are the second largest ethnic group in Hawaii.
 At their height in 1920, they constituted 43% of Hawaii's population.
-They now number about 16.7% of the islands' population, according to the 2000 U.S. Census.
+They now number about 16.7% of the islands' population, according to the 2000 U.S. census.
 The U.S. Census categorizes mixed-race individuals separately, so the proportion of people with some Japanese ancestry is likely much larger.